emnh/boolwidth/README.md

     - Oliver Tynes (did coding for us as part of University course work)
     - Eivind Magnus Hvidevold (me. did most of the project coding for my Master thesis)

 - java/clj: Clojure addons and rewrites os java/src.
-A bit unorganized still.
-  - Needs cleanup and build/run instructions to be more useful.

 - cbool: reimplementation of basic cutbool algorithm in C. I think I remember it works, but is not very general (using ints) or usable as library.

+- fsharp/CutBoolExperiments: Testing a new smart algorithm for fast cutbool computation in F#.

 - csharp/BoolWidth: Partial rewrite in C#.
-Nothing works .
+Nothing works.

-- fsharp/CutBoolExperiments: Testing a new smart algorithm for fast cutbool computation in F#.

 # Resources